joubiti/classroom-managementapp/README.md

 - The student can also choose to subscribe to the notification system, upon which he'll be able to receive an email whenever grades are updated.

 ## CLI application
-This projet is also available as a command line interface application for demo purposes, albeit without any database management system.
+This project is also available as a command line interface application for demo purposes, albeit without any database management system.

 ![image](https://user-images.githubusercontent.com/104909670/189879156-de78838e-d0c8-42be-98db-08548c455e15.png)